Needless to make further comments – Manteaw to Amidu

 “In exercise of what you considered to be your powers under Act 959, you had voluntarily proceeded to produce the Agyapa Report.

 “The president had no hand in your work.
-Without prompting from any quarter within the Executive. you delivered a letter purporting to be a copy of you report to the president.
+Without prompting from any quarter within the Executive. you delivered a letter purporting to be a copy of your report to the president.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.